 Discover more about Hickling Broad U3A at u3asites.org.uk

-September dates, Fri 1st to Norwich, Fri 15th and 29th to Great Yarmouth.
-For more information and to book please call Mrs Miles on 01692 580940.
+Coaches in November run to Great Yarmouth on Fridays 10th and 24th No-vember.
+For more information on times and cost and to book please contact Mrs Miles on 01692 580940.

 Methodist Church Events

 Christmas Fair, Saturday 25th November, 10am-2pm.
 All usual stalls, crafts, gifts, wreaths etc. Teas and light lunches served.

 Advent Display, Saturday 25th November, 10am-2pm.
 Advent display of decorated boughs, the theme is stars.
 Any group or individual wishing to take part, please let Trisha (598534) or Monica (598203) know.